Super Bowl LII: Philadelphia Eagles

 The Eagles defense allowed the fourth-fewest yards in the league (4,904).
 Defensive tackle Fletcher Cox made the Pro Bowl for the third time in his career, recording 51/2 sacks and two fumble recoveries, and he had plenty of help around him, such as former Patriots defensive end Chris Long, who had five sacks and forced four fumbles, and defensive end Brandon Graham, who led the team with 91/2 sacks.
 Middle linebacker Nigel Bradham led the team in combined tackles with 88.
 The Eagles secondary featured Pro Bowl safety Malcolm Jenkins, who had 76 combined tackles and two interceptions, along with cornerback Patrick Robinson, who led the team with four interceptions.

 Philadelphia had stormed to the top of the NFC by winning 10 of their first 12 games, but suffered a major setback on December 10, when Wentz went down with a season-ending ACL tear and was replaced by journeyman backup quarterback Nick Foles, who was playing for his third team in as many years and his second stint with the Eagles.
 After Wentz's injury, many analysts wrote off the remainder of the Eagles' season as they believed they would not recover from his loss.
 Surprising analysts, Foles was able to lead the team to victory in that game, as well as the next two.
 The Eagles rested Foles and were led by third-string quarterback Nate Sudfeld for their meaningless game against the Cowboys in Week 17, a game they lost, but in the Eagles' two playoff games, Foles threw for a combined total of 598 yards, three touchdowns and no interceptions, replicating the excellent performance of Wentz to carry the Eagles to the NFC title.
-The Eagles were not favored to win in any of their 2018 playoff appearances including Super Bowl LII.
-The team embraced their role as underdogs and were frequently seen wearing dog masks after each playoff victory as were their fans.